Krzysztonek/Krzysztonek-Icons/README.md

 [revolut_me]: https://revolut.me/krzysztonek

 ## Licensing
-You are free to use this plug-in unlimited and free of charge for both personal and commercial use only, unless you change anything of its content.
+You are free to use this plug-in unlimited and free of charge for both personal and commercial use, unless you change anything of its content.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]